Censorship in Iran: History

-Iran has a long history with censorship, especially with reactive measures.
-This means information in newspapers, on television, or on the internet is withheld from the public, which has been present for ages.
+Iran has a long history of censorship, especially with reactive measures.
+Information in newspapers and on television has been withheld from the public since before the Iranian Revolution of 1979.
 These forms of censorship were used for suppression of opposition and for influencing public opinion.
 Censorship in Iran comes in waves which exist parallel to political crises.
-In situations of crisis, the state tries to get power back by controlling information streams and thereby denying opposition groups' influence on the public debate.
+In situations of crisis, the state tries to get power back by controlling information streams and thereby denying opposition groups influence on the public debate.
 During the crisis that followed the nationalization of the oil industry in the 1950s, censorship was intensified to protect the Shah's reputation.
 During the 1970s, in the years preceding the revolution, censorship was less present in Iranian society.
-This created big developments in Iranian literature production.
-However, in later years, the Islamic Revolution intensified censorship once again.
+This allowed Iranian literature and culture to develop.
+However, in the years after the Revolution, the government has intensified censorship again.
 The new Islamic leaders tried to consolidate their power by enforcing new regulations.
-And lastly, in the crisis after the 2009 elections, communication channels were shut down to prevent major uprisings.
+In the crisis after the 2009 elections, communication channels were shut down to prevent major uprisings.
+In 2025, the independent multilingual outlet InfoIran.org published a documentary-style report titled Forbidden Land: A Documentary Account of Media and Digital Censorship in the Islamic Republic, examining the structural, legal, and technological instruments used by Iranian authorities to suppress digital freedoms and restrict media access.

 Subject matter and agenda

 Political

-Censorship in Iran is largely seen as a measure to maintain the stability of the country.
-Censorship helps prevent unapproved reformists, Counter-Revolutionaries, or religious proponents, peaceful or otherwise, from organizing themselves and spreading their ideals.
+The Iranian regime view censorship as a measure to maintain the stability of the country.
+Its goal is to prevent unapproved reformists, Counter-Revolutionaries, or religious proponents, peaceful or otherwise, from organizing themselves and spreading their ideas.
 In 2007, for example, five women were charged with "endangering national security" and sentenced to prison for collecting over a million signatures supporting the abolishment of laws discriminating against women.

 Some of the topics explicitly banned from discussion in the media by the Supreme National Security Council include Iran's economic troubles, the possibility of new international sanctions targeted at Iran's nuclear program, negotiations with the United States regarding Iraq, social taboos, unrest among Iran's ethnic minorities, and the arrests in 2007 of Haleh Esfandiari, Kian Tajbakhsh and Ali Shakeri.